 If you want to help these little guys out with their travels, you can start by putting out your hummingbird feeder in early March for returning birds.
 You won’t need to fill it all the way (half-full is good) because there won’t be many birds.
 Once summer begins, though, you’ll be refilling your feeder daily.

 Keep the feeder out all summer.
 When it’s time to head south again, it’s important for hummers to have feeders they can rely on to help get them through their long journey.
 Don’t take your feeder down until late October (or whenever you notice it’s not being used).
 If you live in the Pacific Northwest, you might even consider leaving your feeder up year-round.
 Anna’s hummingbirds stick around during the winter and could use the extra boost of energy.
+Can you find one in the photo below?

 Which Hummingbird Flies the Farthest?